String Quartets, Op. 50 (Haydn): Opus 50, No. 5 ("The Dream")

 The minuet is in F major, but it is not until well into its second half that a strong chord in the tonic arrives.
 Once again among the Opus 50 minuets, Haydn is unsettling harmonic conventions.
 Haydn also toys with metre towards the end of the minuet: it moves into, and concludes, essentially in duple time.
-The trio follows, and its theme almost identical to that of the minuet, albeit in a minor key and played by all four parts in unison.
+The trio follows, and its theme is almost identical to that of the minuet, albeit in a minor key and played by all four parts in unison.

 Sutcliffe refers to the finale as the "one disappointing movement" of the Opus 50 quartets, arguing that it is "too straightforward structurally", lacks "internal tension", and might have been the product of the composer's rush to finish the work, which was holding up publication of the whole set.

 Opus 50, No. 6 ("The Frog")

 The sixth and final quartet of the set, in D major, is numbered III/49 in the Hoboken catalogue.
 Its movements are: